Jesse Shera: Career

 Over the course of his life, Shera touched every aspect of Library science.
 He championed technology and stated "that the computer would revolutionize libraries" but urged careful use of it, rather than subservience to it.
 Shera saw the potential for technology in library science.
 "He tried to build information retrieval systems yet at the same time was a sober and sharp critic of the faddists, commercial hucksters, and techie boosters who would and often did take us down expensive and obscure roads on our way to the future."
 At times, his articles almost seem to push entirely in one direction or the other, but taken as a whole he was fairly evenhanded.
 Proponents on both sides of the technology debate claimed him as their own, but he didn't seem to have any affinity for either extreme camp until at least the mid-seventies.
 Shera wrote of the progress made over the last century in 1976, in an article he wrote for the Library Journal entitled "Failure and Success: Assessing a Century".
 This article can be summarized in saying that the new technology is leading librarians to analyze more thoroughly, and makes them ask if that is something that should be done.
 Shera states that it can be beneficial to librarianship so long as machines and the demands of machines are not allowed to determine the character of and the limitations upon our professional services.
 This technology is a great opportunity, but it is important to keep Shera's advice in mind to not allow it to define the profession.
 This theme is repeated over and over across several years: "Embrace the technology but do not become its servant".

 He was elected as a Fellow of the American Association for the Advancement of Science shortly before his death on March 8, 1982, aged 78.

 Many of his books are actually compilations of essays or presentations, but there are a fair number of text books scattered through his life's work.

 JESSE, the primary email discussion list used by library and information science educators, is named in honor of Jesse Shera.

 The American Library Association offers two awards in Shera's name: the Jesse H. Shera Award for Distinguished Published Research, and the Jesse H. Shera Award for the Support of Dissertation Research.
-The first of these awards is given for research articles published in English during the calendar year, nominated by any member of Library Research Round Table (LRRT) or by the editors of research journals in the field of library and information studies.
-The second award is given to provide recognition and monetary support for dissertation research employing exemplary research design and methods.
+The first of these awards is given for research articles published in English during the calendar year, nominated by any member of Library Research Round Table (LRRT), by the editors of research journals in the field of library and information studies, or by self-nomination.
+The second award is given to provide recognition and monetary support for dissertation research and is nominated by Professor of Library and Information Science, or self nomination.